WallaceWilliam/framework-esp8266-rtos-sdk-idf-platformio/README.md

 # framework-esp8266-rtos-sdk-idf-platformio
-This is PLATFORM package for platformio .
+This is PLATFORM package for platformio.

 Package name is custom8266.
 Framework name is esp8266-rtos-sdk-idf.